graphql/graphql-over-http/rfcs/PersistedOperations.md

 operations, when persisted operations are unsupported the server can change the error message to `PersistedOperationNotSupported`.

 The client is made aware of the server not knowing the document we are dealing with by means of this error, the client can now send a new request containing both `documentId` and `query` in the parameters to make the server aware of the correlation.
+The server can verify that the `documentId` and `query` are correctly being associated by performing the stringify and hash steps, this to avoid malicious actors inserting faux associations.

 The server can now save the association between the `documentId` and `query` for future requests.